eshabram/ML_Compression/README.md

 file unless the --force argument is used.
 This command will generate a .uncompressed version of the .smc file with the same name and location.

+---
 ### Using the client and server with compression:

-if the dependencies and libraries necessary are installed (you'll likely need nltk and anaconda') then you should be good to begin.

-Open two linux termial and run client.py and server.py on the other like this:
+Open two linux termial and run client.py on one, and server.py on the other like this:

 ```
 python3 client.py -v